EdoLabs/m2m-quicktour/README.md

 </script>
 ```

-From your browser dev tools, you should get similar results as shown below.
+Using your browser dev tools, you should get similar results as shown below.
 ```js
 getData random-number 25
 watch random-number 76